crazzfeng/sendcloud-docs/docs/Qucik Start/getting-started-1/copy-of-dashbord.md

 <Image align="center" alt="Newbie Guide" border={false} caption="Newbie Guide" src="https://files.readme.io/5322762865d78e49f001d44d7fbc889eccde52b8d111a55a314c30b786cea7cf-_20251016164129.png" />

 **Your First Email**
-The sending resource is ready, and you can test it.
+We have created the test sending domain and API_USER for every account.
+And you can test the sending directly.
 There are two way to send your first email:"Send by template" or "Send by code".

 <Image align="center" alt="Send the first email" border={false} src="https://files.readme.io/130c44edc33214aa01f8760e045b1f323f41d9bc155a8351ca91ce057a29cbbb-_20251016180205.png" />